1. Misty Vale

 "Well, in that case, I want you downstairs for dinner in ten minutes."

 "Surely you must be.
 It's a long ride from Chicago here.
-How was the train ride?"
+How was the traffic?"

-"How are train rides supposed to feel?"
-He bit out, irritated.
+"How is traffic supposed to be?" he shot back, irritated.
 What was with all the questions?

 "Downstairs.
 Ten minutes."

 Ryder, frustrated, got up from the side of the bed.